UoM-Data-Science-Platforms/gm-sde/projects/038 - O'Neill/README.md

 _Input_
 ```
 Takes three parameters
-	-	all-patients: boolean - (true/false) if false, then only those in the pre-existing #Patients table are included, otherwise everyone.
 	- gp-events-table: string - (table name) the name of the table containing the GP events.
 Usually is "SharedCare.GP_Events" but can be anything with the columns: FK_Patient_Link_ID, EventDate, and SuppliedCode
-	- gp-medications-table: string - (table name) the name of the table containing the GP medications.
-Usually is "SharedCare.GP_Medications" but can be anything with the columns: FK_Patient_Link_ID, MedicationDate, and SuppliedCode
 ```

 _Output_